soda-inria/caussim/data/README.md

     remotes::install_github("vdorie/aciccomp/2016")
 ```

-- ACIC 2018: Donwload only the scaling subset of the data at https://www.synapse.org/#!Synapse:syn11738963
+- ACIC 2018: Download only the scaling subset of the data at https://www.synapse.org/#!Synapse:syn11738963

 - TWINS: The twins dataset can be downloaded with the utilitary function
   `load_twins` from [`caussim.data.loading.py`](/caussim/data/loading.py)